UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <exercise id="21" title="Practicing Slicing Using Index Position">

+**Instructions:**
+Running a coding exercise for the first time, could take a bit of time for everything to load.
+Be patient, it could take a few minutes.

+**When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
+Run it and see if you obtain the desired output.
+Submit your code to validate if you were correct.**

  In previous questions, we tried slicing using index labels on our Canack dataset.
 Let's try something similar but using the index positions.
 To make life a little easier for you we will be reading in the data without `index_loc=0`.
 This means that no column is being assigned as an index and will have an index labeled with row numbers.